noahstammm/ml2_project/README.md

     plt.show()
 ```
 ## Interpretation of the model
-After training the model and testing it with accuracy and a confusion matrix, it became apparent that the model performed best after 2 and 5 epochs.
-After 3 epochs, for example, the accuracy decreased again, especially in the validation set.
-This can also be seen very well when the whole thing is shown in a plot.
-It can be seen very clearly that the results perform best at 2 epochs and at 5 epochs.
-It also shows that the model is most robust with this number of epochs, because otherwise the model is very poor at predicting non-training data.
-However, the model still has some room for improvement, which is also evident when looking at the confusion matrix, which shows that a few images are still not classified correctly.
-In order to achieve an improvement, there are different approaches, such as improving the data, more data for the respective classes, changing the layers in the model itself, regularization techniques or changing the hyperparameters.
+After training the model and testing it with accuracy and a confusion matrix, it showed that the model performed best after 2 and 5 epochs.
+From the first to the second epoch, the result or accuracy improved for both the training data set and the validation data set.
+After that, however, it deteriorated again until the fifth epoch.
+This can also be seen very well if you plot the whole thing.
+It is very clear to see that the results are best at 2 epochs and at 5 epochs.
+It also shows that the model is most robust at this number of epochs, as the model is otherwise very poor at predicting non-training data.
+This suggests that the model overfitted in this case.
+However, the model still has room for improvement, which can be seen in the confusion matrix, which shows that some images are still not classified correctly.
+Also, it has been shown that the model performance improved when I added an additional hidden layer with a leaky relu activation function and another dropout layer with a dropout rate of 0.3.

+To achieve further improvement, there are several approaches, such as improving the data, adding more data for the respective classes, changing the layers in the model itself, adding additional layers, using other regularisation techniques, adjusting the data augmentation, even though ImageDataGenerator is already used, the parameter settings could have been further adjusted or additional augmentation techniques could have been used, changing the number of neurons per layer, changing the learning rate or the batch size.

+There are many different factors that could lead to an even better result, but due to time constraints I could not try everything, as the training took several hours each time.

 ## After the training we use GPT